Rita Ora Stuns In All-Black As She Hits NYC To Perform At Macy’s Thanksgiving Day Parade

 According to a Nov.
 21 report by Daily Mail, Rita Ora was photographed looking stunning in an all-black ensemble just after landing in New York on Tuesday.

-In the photos, Rita wears a comfy and casual look as she rocks a pair of loose fitting black pants, an oversize black coat, and matching scarf.
+In the photos, Rita wears a comfy and casual look as she rocks a pair of loose-fitting black pants, an oversized black coat, and matching scarf.
 The Fifty Shades Darker actress also sports a matching beanie on her head, and a black and red leather purse, which she drapes across her body.

 Ora is also seen wearing a pair of black sneakers and dark sunglasses.
 The singer’s platinum blonde hair is worn down and styled in natural-looking waves.
-Although she appears to go mostly make up free, Rita does don a berry color on her lips.
+Although she appears to go mostly make-up free, Rita does don a berry color on her lips.

-Although in some photos, Rita looks tired, when she hits the streets she gives the photographers a big smile, and also gets playful by sticking out her tongue for the cameras.
-This week Ora dropped her high anticipated second album, which she has been promoting all over her Instagram account.
+Although in some photos, Rita looks tired, when she hits the streets she gives the photographers a big smile and also gets playful by sticking out her tongue for the cameras.
+This week Ora dropped her highly anticipated second album, which she has been promoting all over her Instagram account.

 As previously reported by the Inquisitr, Rita Ora has been extremely busy as of late.
 The singer appeared at the Victoria’s Secret Fashion Show earlier this month, where she performed as models such as Bella Hadid, Kendall Jenner, Gigi Hadid, Behati Prinsloo, Adrina Lima, and more walked the runway.